Leaving practice

 Important: Leaving practice impact your prescribing authority

-- Maintain your practising registration
+- Maintain your practising license

 -